How can I use ThermoHuman metrics?

 If you want to include those session in the global calculation just click on the following funnel button:

-So you will be able to see those metrics including sessions with pain, injury an/or influence factors.
+So you will be able to see those metrics including sessions with pain, injury an/or influence factors on figure 20.

 In conclusion, thermography allows us to use metrics from the first evaluation.
 In this sense: